Symptom: Version 2.0 LED Board replacement project

 Another problem that surfaced towards the end of the project was the cables for the single LED boards were too short.
 The instructions don’t give suggestions regarding the orientation of the single RGB LED boards around the inserts.
 I positioned them in a way that made it easy to access/drill the new holes, but in a couple of cases, this positioned the connector further away from the controlling board.
 To anyone doing this, I recommend orienting the single LED boards as shown on page E24 in the WOZ manual.

-Which brings me to another point about the instructions.
 A number of places the instructions reference another set of instructions contained in the Wizard of Oz Operations Manual.
 This is especially true towards the end of the project.
-In this day and age of Copy and Paste, why couldn’t the relevant sections be included in the 2.0 upgrade instructions?
 It would have been a lot easier to work from one document rather than juggling two (or in my case, juggling printed instructions with an iPad).

 In spite of trying to get the project completed in a day, in the end, the upgrade kit was missing a cable.
 So it will require another visit to install the missing cable, tidy-up and install wire ties to the new cabling, and test.
 But I consider the project 98% completed.